cosmos/interchain-security/docs/docs/validators/partial-set-security-for-validators.md

 where
 - `consumer-chain-id` is the string identifier of the consumer chain the validator wants to opt in to;
-- `consumer-pub-key` is an **optional** field that corresponds to the public key the validator wants to use on the consumer chain, and it has the following format `{"@type":"/cosmos.crypto.ed25519.PubKey","key":"<key>"}`.
+- `consumer-pub-key` corresponds to the public key the validator wants to use on the consumer chain, and it has the following format `{"@type":"/cosmos.crypto.ed25519.PubKey","key":"<key>"}`.

 A validator can opt in to an existing consumer chain that is already running, or to a [proposed](../features/proposals.md) consumer chain that is still being voted on.
 A validator can use the following command to retrieve the currently existing